-Shortlisted applicants will be required to attend in person to pitch to our panel on Thursday 31 August 2017.
-You will also be allocated an appointment to attend a Practice Your Pitch and Casfhlow Challenge session in the run up to the panel to help you prepare your presentation.
+Shortlisted applicants will be required to attend in person to pitch to our panel on Wednesday 21 March 2018.
+You will also be allocated an appointment to attend a Practice Your Pitch and Cashflow Challenge session in the run up to the panel to help you prepare your presentation.

 If you have been able to prove that your concept works, that it has the ability to generate income and sustain itself, we can help you take it further.
 You can apply if you are a social entrepreneur looking to move on from running your organisation part time to making it your full time career; we can help to cover your salary/living costs for a year to make this happen.